Withdrawal of the Wealden Local Plan (2019)

 Following an extensive Stage One examination process in the spring/summer of 2019, including public hearing sessions, the appointed Inspector provided the Council with a letter on 20 December 2019 setting out the conclusions from the hearing sessions relating to the examination process of the Wealden Local Plan.
 The letter concluded that the submitted plan cannot proceed further in the examination process and should be withdrawn.

 A Council may withdraw a submitted Local Plan at any time, for any reason, prior to adoption.
 Following receipt on the Inspector’s conclusions, Wealden District Council voted to withdraw the draft Local Plan on 19 February 2020 at its Full Council meeting.

 It should be noted that the Council still has a statutory development plan that consists of the adopted Wealden District Core Strategy Local Plan (February, 2013), the saved policies of the adopted Wealden Local Plan (1998) and the Affordable Housing Delivery Local Plan (May, 2016).
 In addition, the Waste and Minerals Local Plan (February, 2013) and the Waste and Minerals Sites Plan (February, 2017) were adopted by East Sussex County Council and form part of the statutory development plan.
-Lastly, neighbourhood development plans, when adopted by Wealden District Council, also form part of the statutory development plan and at the time of writing, this includes the Herstmonceux Neighbourhood Plan (July, 2019).
+Lastly, neighbourhood development plans also form part of the statutory development plan following a successful referendum result and at the time of writing, this includes the Herstmonceux Neighbourhood Plan (July, 2019), Hailsham Neighbourhood Plan (March 2020) and the Hellingly Neighbourhood Plan (February 2021).
 The Council will now be undertaking further work on a new Local Plan.